OpenLXP/openlxp-xds-ui/README.md

 ### Important Notes

-To use this piece of code without any issues you will need the XDS component too.
+To use this piece of code without any issues you will need the XDS component to accompany it.

 [OpenLXP XDS](https://github.com/OpenLXP/openlxp-xds)